pamystri/p4aio/traffic_breakout/README.md

 Current code:

 - registers DL teid, forwarding/encapsulating/decaspulation functions
+- register entries preconfigue static entries for basic rules gnb to upf and teid register
 - current solution works when UEs are active, sending/receiving traffic, so that DL teid to registers in p4